FraunhoferIOSB/Configurable/README.md

 As a result, adding any configuration options to AbstractShape automatically adds those options to the child classes, including their GUI.

+You can find the source code of this example in the examples folder.